pb0316/pb0316.github.io/index.md

 ### Biography
 I am currently pursuing my PhD in the Department of Computer Science at Emory University, under the advisory of [Dr. Liang Zhao](https://cs.emory.edu/~lzhao41/index.htm).
 Prior to this, I earned my Bachelor degree in Software Engineering from Tsinghua University in 2022.
 During my undergraduate studies, I had the opportunity to work at the Data Mining Group at School of Software, Tsinghua University, supervised by Dr. Chunping Li.

-My research interest mainly lies in Graph Learning, LLMs, and Generative AI.
+My research interest mainly lies in Graph Learning, LLMs, Generative AI and AI4Science.

+🗣️ I am actively seeking for **research intern / MLE intern position at 25Fall**.
+Let me know if you there are any opportunities!

 **[Email](mailto:bo.pan@emory.edu)   /   [Google Scholar](https://scholar.google.com/citations?user=UacLGeoAAAAJ)   /   [Linkedin](https://www.linkedin.com/in/bo-pan/)**